-- Are you committed to the FFA and its members? - Will you be able to be a state officer in and out of the jacket? - Will you stick with the job for all 365 days not just when it is easy and fun? - Are you willing to give up your friend's sports game and other activities for an event? - What are you committed to? - Will you help to develop the potential of others? - Are you prepared to help make a positive difference in the lives of students?
+Are you committed to the FFA and its members?

+- Will you be able to be a state officer in and out of the jacket? - Will you stick with the job for all 365 days, not just when it is easy and fun? - What are you committed to? - Will you help to develop the potential of others? - Are you prepared to help make a positive difference in the lives of students?

 If you are willing to control your own attitude and not simply let it be controlled by the circumstances, you will have a great year as a state officer.
 The circumstances are not always ideal.
-Although, if you are willing to put aside ideas of power, prestige and press and are willing to put first the development of others, and making a positive difference, it will be rewarding and successful.
+Although, if you are willing to put aside ideas of power, prestige and press and are willing to put first the development of others, and make a positive difference, it will be rewarding and successful.